Iron mining near Wrigley in 1939

 Sarah Cannon is the most famous person to ever come from Hickman County.
 But most people knew her by her stage name -- Minnie Pearl.

-Cannon went to Ward-Belmont College in Nashville, which was a finishing school for young ladies.
+Cannon went to Ward-Belmont College in Nashville--a finishing school for young ladies.
 But she had a bubbly personality and a great sense of humor, and soon she became an actress.
 The Minnie Pearl character became a regular on the Grand Ole Opry starting in 1940.
 Today the very mention of the word, "HOW-DEE!" brings to mind the woman from Hickman County.